Cultured and cosmopolitan Barcelona is one of the world’s treasures. It’s a visual feast of a city that deserves the descriptor.

 38. National Museum of Catalan History

-The grand domed Neo-Baroque Palau Montjuic houses the National Museum of Catalan Art.
-Construction was completed in 1929 under architects Eugenio Cendoya and Enric Cata's design.
+The grand domed Neo-Baroque Palau Montjuic is a Barcelona landmark that houses the National Museum of Catalan Art.
+Construction was completed in 1929 under architects Eugenio Cendoya and Enric Cata’s design.

 This museum is the largest in the whole of Catalonia.
 You can easily wile away a couple of hours here, exploring the art and architecture.